Provably Efficient Causal Model-Based Reinforcement Learning for Systematic Generalization: Numerical Validation

 \section{Numerical Validation}

 We empirically validate the theoretical findings of this work by experimenting on a synthetic example where each environment is a person, and the MDP represents how a series of actions the person can take influences their weight ($W$) and academic performance ($A$).
 As actions we consider hours of physical training ($P$), hours of sleep ($S$), hours of study ($St$), amount of vegetables in the diet ($D$), and the amount of caffeine intake ($C$).
 The obvious use-case for such a model would be a tracking device that monitors how the actions of a person influence their weight and academic performance and provides personalized recommendations to reach the person's goals.
 While the physiological responses of different individuals can vary, there are some underlying mechanisms shared by all humans, and therefore deemed causal in our terminology.
 Examples of such causal links are the dependency of weight on the type of diet, and the dependency of academic performance on the number of hours of study.
-Other links, such as the dependency of weight on the amount of caffeine can be present in some individuals, but are generally not shared and therefore not causal.
-We report in the Appendix (Figure \ref{fig:illustrative_ex}) an illustration of the described domain.
-For simplicity, all variables are treated as discrete with possible values $0$ (below average), $1$ (average) or $2$ (above average).
-See Appendix \ref{appendix:numerical validation} for details on how transition models of different environments are generated.
+Other links, such as the dependency of weight on the amount of caffeine, are present in some individuals, but are generally not shared and therefore not causal.
+For simplicity, all variables are treated as discrete with values $0$ (below average), $1$ (average) or $2$ (above average).
+See Appendix B for details on how transition models of different environments are generated.
 A class $\class$ of 3 environments is used to estimate the causal transition model.
-All experiments are repeated 10 times and report the mean and standard deviation of the desired quantities.
+All experiments are repeated 10 times and report the average and standard deviation.

-\textbf{Causal Structure Estimation}~~~ We first empirically investigate the graph edit distance between estimated and ground-truth causal structure, $\mathrm{GED}(\G, \widehat{\G})$, as a function of number of samples ($K'$ in Algorithm \ref{alg:learning_ctm}).
+\textbf{Causal Structure Estimation}~~~ We first empirically investigate the graph edit distance between estimated and ground-truth causal structures $\mathrm{GED}(\G, \widehat{\G})$ as a function of number of samples ($K'$ in Algorithm \ref{alg:learning_ctm}).
 The causal structure is estimated by obtaining the causal graph for each training environment (using a series of independence tests), and taking the intersection of their edges.
-As expected, as we increase the number of samples, the distance converges to zero, and we can perfectly recover the causal graph (Figure \ref{fig:causal_structure_estimation}).
+As expected, the distance converges to zero as we increase the number of samples, and we can recover the exact causal graph (Figure 4a).